OtterKring/MIM_ImportScript_myBestPractice/README.md

 Don't be confused by the brackets, they are used for MIM-internal, unchangeable fields.
 You will find more like this when writing export scripts.

-As simple as it is, it is an ugly concept being used like this throughout your script.
+As simple as it is, in my opinion it is ugly when being used like this throughout your script.
 You will probably have more than just one place in your script where you want to post an error, so I recommend wrapping this part in a function and make it flexible enough to be used with all kinds of anchors and objectClasses.
 This way you can reuse it for different scripts and data.

 This is my approach: